 The court determines the responsible party by evaluating the evidence and deciding how liability is shared among the defendants.

 A negligent party with adequate insurance coverage would injure every personal injury victim in a perfect world.
-However, the guiltiest party often has insufficient insurance coverage to compensate the plaintiff adequately for damages suffered.
+However, the guilty party often has insufficient insurance coverage to compensate the plaintiff adequately for damages suffered.

 Texas 51% Rule

-Crossclaims and Third-party Claims
+Crossclaims and Third-Party Claims

 Exploring Complications in Multi-Defendant Cases